 - A Bit of Fry and Laurie has a little roadside flower stand that wasn't there yesterday.
 Its owner is mysteriously capable of discerning that it's evening, even though he's not wearing a watch.

 - The Colbert Report: Invoked by Stephen in this segment.
-Stephen conludes that things keep going wrong in the cleaunup of the Mexican Gulf oil spill because someone keeps making wishes with a cursed monkey paw bought in such a shop.
+Stephen concludes that things keep going wrong in the cleanup of the Mexican Gulf oil spill because someone keeps making wishes with a cursed monkey paw bought in such a shop.

 - Michael Scot used this ruse in the first episode of Shoebox Zoo, to the bemusement of nearby builders.